 The fellowship is open to students demonstrating academic excellence.
 Funding, based on merit and acceptance to an opportunity at LLNL, is available for travel, housing, meals, ground transportation, and stipends.
 The amount of funding awarded to each individual is dependent upon the duration of the internship and the number of fellowships awarded ($400 – $625 per week, not to exceed $7,500 total).
 The amount of funding provided is not contingent upon an individual’s personal financial situation or potential assistance from family.
 The fellowship funding is in addition to any payment from LLNL.
 Depending on your placement at LLNL, you may receive a student salary or a daily stipend.

-Programs at LLNL are available year-round for various lengths of time and can often be planned uniquely for individual situations and schedules.
+Opportunities at LLNL are available year-round for various lengths of time and can often be planned uniquely for individual situations and schedules.
 Several graduate programs at GUMC already have built-in internship opportunities that could easily fit into pre-existing programs at LLNL.
-We will begin accepting applications for Summer 2020 in early December 2019.
+Programs with obvious synergies with ongoing research at LLNL include, but are not limited to: Biochemistry & Molecular Biology; Bioinformatics; Biomedical Science Policy and Advocacy; Biohazardous Threat Agents; Biostatistics; Biotechnology; Cell Biology; Clinical & Translational Research; Health Informatics & Data Analytics; Health Physics & Radiation Protection; Neuroscience; Microbiology & Immunology; Pharmacology; Systems Medicine.
+We will begin accepting applications for Summer 2020 on December 3, 2019.

 Information about research directorates at LLNL that may have opportunities can be found here.